 Reading several of Bukowski’s tight, briefly-told tales back-to-back on a fast-moving train really knocked me out.
 The feeling I had about the story called “The Most Beautiful Woman in Town,” is still easy to conjure up.
 To top it off, the whole trip was part of a business project -- I was traveling on other people’s money!

-My Biograph bosses in Georgetown wanted me to assess the commercial potential for “Napoleon” for smaller markets in the mid-Atlantic region, because they were considering a bold move to become a sub-distributor of the film.
+My Biograph bosses in Georgetown wanted me to assess the commercial potential of “Napoleon” for smaller markets in the mid-Atlantic region, because they were considering a bold move to become a sub-distributor of the film.

 Then, bad luck flung a cinder into my eye during my walk to the theater.
 When the movie started I couldn’t watch it because I couldn’t get the damn thing out of my eye.
 It felt like a sharp-edged boulder.
 Since my mission was to WATCH the movie I had to do something, fast, so I went out to the lobby.